nasa/Common-Metadata-Repository/README.md

     access to perform different operations in the CMR.
 CMR ACLs follow the same design as ECHO ACLs which in turn are derived from the generic ACL design pattern used in many other systems.
 At a high level, an ACL is a mapping of actors (subjects) to resources (object) to operations (predicate).
-For instance, a CMR ACL might specify that all Registered users have READ access to ASTER data or all users in a provider operations group has permissions to ingest data for a particular provider.
+For instance, a CMR ACL might specify that all Registered users have READ access to ASTER data or all users in a provider operations group have permissions to ingest data for a particular provider.
   - API Docs: https://cmr.earthdata.nasa.gov/access-control/site/access_control_api_docs.html

 ## Our Development Environment